rschristopher/rschristopher.github.io/src/custody/imperfect-metaphors.md

 > Bitcoin is unlike *anything* that has *ever* existed.

-Bitcoin is unlike any money that has ever existed.
+Bitcoin is unlike any money we've ever known.
  It is unlike any technology or network -- there's really nothing like it in history.
 As a result, any attempt at explaining Bitcoin